Manish12588/node-to-cicd/README.md

 node app.js

-or Run by docker compose
+or Run by docker-compose to deploy the application

 test